mohitha-1210/Memory_match_Game/README.md

 # Memory Match - Python Edition

-A classic 4x4 grid memory game built as a technical demonstration of GUI development and game logic in Python.
+A classic 4x4 grid memory game(color) built as a technical demonstration of GUI development and game logic in Python.

 ## 🛠️ Technical Stack